draftable/compare-api-net-client/README.md

 This is a thin .NET client for Draftable's [document comparison API](https://draftable.com/comparison-api).
 It wraps the available endpoints, and handles authentication and signing for you.
-The library will be available on NuGet soon.
+The library is [available on NuGet](https://www.nuget.org/packages/Draftable.CompareAPI.Client/) as `DraftableCompareAPI.Client`.

 See the [full API documentation](https://api.draftable.com) for an introduction to the API, usage notes, and other references.